 On game day, the students and professors at Northwestern University’s top-ranked business school, will conduct the sixth annual Kellogg Super Bowl Advertising Review and share the findings here.
 Unlike other reviews that judge ads by popularity or entertainment value, the Kellogg Review rates the best and worst ads of the year using a set of academic criteria known as ADPLAN, which evaluates the ads on key favors that help drive sales and impact the company’s bottom line.
 ADPLAN is an acronym for Attention, Distinction, Positioning, Linkage, Amplification and Net equity.

-Contributed By: Professor Derek D. Rucker, who leads the Review and is an associate professor of marketing at the Kellogg School of Management.
+Contributed to Branding Strategy Insider by: Professor Derek D. Rucker, who leads the Review and is an associate professor of marketing at the Kellogg School of Management.
 Professor Rucker’s primary research focuses on the study of attitudes, persuasion, and social influence.
 In addition to his ongoing research, he teaches the advertising strategy course at Kellogg.

 The Blake Project Can Help: The Brand Positioning Workshop